 - tell you when it will end

 - invite you to apply for PIP

 You can contact a local support organisation to get help understanding PIP.

 Under Occupation in Social Housing

-Government rules introduced in 2013 reduced the amount of Housing Benefit that council and housing association tenants can claim if their home is considered too large for their needs.
-The rules only affect people of working age - pensioners are not affected.
-It is commonly referred to as the 'bedroom tax'.
+Government rules introduced in 2013 reduced the amount of Housing Benefit and Housing Costs through Universal Credit that both council and housing association tenants can claim if their home is considered too large for their needs.
+These rules only affect people of working age, Pensioners remain unaffected.
+This under occupation reduction is commonly referred to as the 'bedroom tax'.

-Universal Credit is a single monthly payment for working age people in or out of work, which merges together some benefits and tax credits that you may be getting to know.
+Universal Credit is a single monthly payment for working age people in or out of work, which replaces the following benefits:

 Universal Credit will be paid to a single claimant in each household, in arrears, once per calendar month.
-The date that the Universal Credit will be paid is determined by when you make your claim and when it is approved.
+The date that the Universal Credit will be paid is determined by the date you make your claim.

 - All claims for Universal Credit have to be made on-line at www.gov.uk/universalcredit.

 - If you need assistance or advice on making a claim for Universal Credit, then you can access the ‘help to claim service’ provided by Citizen’s Advice.